tillo13/microsoft_bot_framework/README.md

 Dive deep into the complexities of extending the bot's capabilities.
 Explore how the usage of memory properties allows greater functionality in your bot and how HTTP requests make the bot smarter and more dynamic.
 Find the intricate details right here in **[3GIVE_BOT_MEMORY.md](https://github.com/tillo13/microsoft_bot_framework/blob/main/DETAILS/3GIVE_BOT_MEMORY.md)**.

+##Detailed Implementation

+For a deep dive into the bot's enhanced asynchronous capability for local testing and the transition to an environment like Microsoft Azure, refer to the following guide: **[5_LOCAL_NGROK_TESTING_WITH_SLACK.md](https://github.com/tillo13/microsoft_bot_framework/blob/main/DETAILS/5_LOCAL_NGROK_TESTING_WITH_SLACK.md)**.
+The guide offers an in-depth look into the ability to handle complex bot logic, effectively manage async function calls and task executions.
+It illustrates the adaptability of the bot's on_turn methods to the environment's native asyncio library.

 ## Deployment

 There are two primary options for deploying your bot: locally, using the Bot Framework Emulator, or cloud-based using Azure services.
 Each option offers its unique advantages catered to different needs and situations.